boazsegev/iodine/README.md

 require 'iodine'
 class WebsocketEcho
   def on_open
+    # Pub/Sub directly to the client (or use a block to process the messages)
     subscribe channel: :chat
+    # Writing directly to the socket
     write "You're now in the chatroom." end def on_message data
+    # Strings and symbol channel names are equivalent.
     publish channel: "chat", message: data end end